GritLearning/grit/README.md

 [![Code Climate](https://codeclimate.com/github/GritLearning/grit.png)](https://codeclimate.com/github/GritLearning/grit)

+Grit is an android app (built using Apache Cordova) that provides an application launcher for a selected group of childrens education games.
+The games are organised into levels and students have to complete a maths quiz to unlock each level.
 To find out more about `grit` feel free to join our mailing list here: https://groups.google.com/forum/#!forum/grit-learning

+This repository contains the source code for the web app.
+The android wrapper and quiz content are in separate repositories.

 ## Prerequesites